-Foreigners looking for a property investment in Thailand frequently decide to avoid a corporate structure and, instead, to lease what they can’t individually buy.
-For such investment, it is advisable to make educated decisions and not to trust too much in the glossy brochures and the promotion talks of developers, real estate brokers, and agents.
+Foreigners looking for property investment in Thailand sometimes decide to avoid a corporate structure and, instead, to lease what they can’t individually buy.
+For such an investment, it is advisable to make educated decisions and not to trust too much in the glossy brochures and the promotion talks of developers, real estate brokers, and agents.
 The following post describes the basics of foreign leasehold investments which should be undisputed by legal experts.

 Under the laws, the lessee is just a tenant.
 Leasehold does not exist in Thailand.

 Lease agreements can cover a full parcel of land or just a fraction of a Chanote.
 The land can be leased to erect a villa by their own, to agree on a bundle of contracts including the agreement for an off-plan villa or they may invest in developed land with an existing villa and other improvements.

 Although Thailand has no leasehold legislation, rent agreements are regularly labeled and proudly named as “lease”.
 This is adequate and raises no objections at all, as long as this does not mislead to the false assumption, that the Thai lease gives the investor the same protection and safety features as a lease under, e.g., English common laws.
 The Thai lease is just a rental agreement and the tenant’s protection is awfully weak and fragile in Thailand.
 The Civil & Commercial Code defines this neither as lease nor as rent but as “hire of property.”
 There is no leasehold investment in the law books.

 “Units are sold with 30-year renewable leases.” is nothing than brain washing.